WebComponentHelpers/Brick/README.md

 ## Template generation helper

-**templateme** is a template generator via template literals, it uses the same syntax of **brick**, so it supports automatic ID assignment and attribute to property reflection.
-A template is created and added to the document.
-Once this template is added to a brick-element then all the properties and attribute will be forwarded to it.
+**templateme** is a template generator via tagged literals, it uses the same syntax of **brick**, so it supports automatic ID assignment and attribute to property reflection.
+It creates automatically a template with the defined content and adds it to the document.
+Once this template is included into a brick-element then all the properties and attribute will be forwarded to it.
 This is usefull to share styles like a normalize for example.

 ```javascript
 //defining the template